desarrolloacuarel/Acuarel-Sync/README.md

 # Acuarel-sync README

-This is the README for your extension "Acuarel-Rsync".
-After writing up a brief description, we recommend including the following sections.
+This is the README for the extension "Acuarel-Rsync".
 ## Features

 This extension allows to create a configuration file that contains the information to access 2 servers for sending files and 1 server access to bring the files from the server to local.
 All of this options are located in the context menu of the explorer.